-In the second year we come together from across the north for one-off workshops, choosing guest leaders who reflect the interests and needs of Squad writers.
+In the second year, workshops are open to all new and previous Squad members, and we choose guest leaders who reflect the interests and needs of Squad writers.

 One to ones

-Squad days are complemented by up to eight one-to-one sessions with a member of the Core Team, focussing on the writer’s own writing.
-In these sessions, we create and review individual plans for developing the writer’s work, and how they manage and promote themselves as writers.
-The one-to-ones take place either by phone, Skype or in person across the north, wherever our writers feel comfortable meeting.
+Squad days are complemented by up to eight one-to-one sessions with a member of the Core Team.
+In these sessions, we create and review individual plans for developing the writer’s work, and how they manage and promote themselves.
+The one-to-ones take place either by phone, online or in person across the North, wherever our writers feel comfortable meeting.

-We hold several two day weekend workshops a year, open to current and past Squad members.
-The focus of these comes from the particular needs of the Squad and have included weekends spent making short films, making flash online projects, exploring self portraiture with a poet and a photographer, and writing on strange objects at John Rylands Library; as well as open and ‘unblocking’ weekends without agendas.
+We hold at least one two-day weekend workshop a year, open to current and past Squad members.
+The focus of these comes from the particular needs of the Squad.
+In the past, we’ve spent weekends making short films, making flash online projects, exploring self portraiture with a poet and a photographer; as well as open and ‘unblocking’ weekends without agendas.

-After our writers have completed the two-year programme, the Squad continues to work with them and support the development of their writing and careers.
-We provide continued support with their writing plus professional development advice, investment and invitations to attend residential courses and special workshops.
+After our writers have completed the two-year programme, the Squad continues to support them with their writing plus professional development advice, continued access to workshops and initiatives to promote them and their work.

 Since we started in 2001, the Writing Squad has evolved from a writer development programme into a community of creatives.
 Producing projects with partners or by ourselves gives us the opportunity to develop our writers’ professional skills through practical creative adventures.
 See our current and previous projects here.